 Skip to content

-Relationship With Productive K3S
+Relationship With Productive K3S Profiles And Core

-productive-k3s-infra and productive-k3s have different responsibilities.
+productive-k3s-infra, productive-k3s-profiles, and productive-k3s-core have different responsibilities.

-What Productive K3S does
+What Productive K3S Core does

-productive-k3s is the cluster bootstrap project.
+productive-k3s-core is the cluster bootstrap project.
 It is responsible for:

 • installing k3s